carloslabra/pa-documentation/tutorial2/silo_flow.md

 ##Preparing analysis

-The pre-processing includes creating the geometry of the system followed by discretisation of the domain with one of the various methods available in P4.
+The pre-processing includes creating the geometry of the system followed by discretisation of the domain with one of the various methods available in Particle-Analytics.

 ###Generating the projection domain